 National Lipstick Day (July 29): The global lipstick market will cross $16 billion by 2025.
 With multiple product types, it continues to expand.
 Even for those who don’t wear a full face of makeup, almost all use a lipstick or balm.
 There are two types of advertisers to pitch to for this day.

 First are makeup retailers that could offer a free lipstick with purchase to get customers in the door.
 They could focus on older inventory that they need to move or lose.
-Second, there are makeup artists that work in spas, salons or other spaces.
+Second, some makeup artists work in spas, salons or other spaces.
 A free lipstick with a makeup tutorial appointment could be a worthy nudge.
 To expand the campaign for this advertiser, you could create parameters that the customer only needs to book by July 29 to get the complimentary lipstick.

 You can target specific demographics with social media ads.
 Email marketing to current customers is another option, and you could use geofencing to focus on specific ZIP codes near the business.